 Wisdom teeth extraction: The wisdom teeth are the last set of teeth to erupt.
 Sometimes, they could get 'stuck' in the socket and not fully erupt, leading to severe pain and the risk of developing infections.
 Hence, it is best to get impacted wisdom teeth extracted to avoid complications.

 Extracting the tooth will be done under the influence of anesthesia.
 This reduces pain and discomfort during the procedure and allows you to stay seated still in the dental chair.
 The dentist grips the tooth using forceps and shakes it firmly.
 This loosens the tooth from the socket and hence, can be extracted easily.
 In a simple extraction, the dentist will remove the tooth in one go and place a piece of gauze on the wound to control the bleeding.
 But, in complicated cases, the dentist may have to section the tooth into smaller fragments and remove them individually.
 After removing the tooth, suitable aftercare instructions will be given, and medication will be prescribed to facilitate optimal healing.

 Regularly visiting the dentist is essential to ensure you maintain good oral health.
 It also means you'll be spending a considerable amount of money on the procedures.
 Hence, we have come up with a patient-friendly savings plan which allows our patients from Tampa, FL, to get excellent quality treatment at discounted prices.
 To know more click here:

 You deserve outstanding dental care services.
-You can book your appointment with us by calling at (813) 999-1092, and we can help you achieve beautiful and healthy teeth!
+You can book your appointment with Dentist in Tampa, FL by calling at (813) 999-1092, and we can help you achieve beautiful and healthy teeth!